Black and gold logo with griffin for The Bestselling Author

 Unlike purely data-driven lists, The New York Times employs a proprietary and partially curated methodology that blends sales figures with editorial oversight, ensuring a diverse and balanced representation of books.
 The list spans multiple categories, including fiction, nonfiction, self-help, children’s literature, and more, offering a broad view of what’s capturing the attention of readers nationwide.

-Making it onto the New York Times Bestseller List can catapult an author’s career, providing validation, credibility, and a significant boost in sales.
+Making it onto the New York Times Bestseller List can enhance an author’s visibility and credibility, potentially leading to increased sales.
 However, the methodology has been the subject of debate, as the ranking system is not solely based on raw sales numbers.

 History of The New York Times Bestseller List